sreenidhi1442/airflow-snowflake-support-pipeline/README.md

 **Prerequisites:** Docker Desktop (with WSL on Windows), the [Astro CLI](https://www.astronomer.io/docs/astro/cli/install-cli), and a Snowflake account with a database `SUPPORT_PROJECT_DB`, a schema `RAW` and a table `ORDERS`.

-1. Clone the repository and open the `airflow-project` folder.
+1. Clone the repository and open its folder
 2. Create a `.env` file in that folder with your Snowflake login.
 Use plain `NAME=value` lines, with no quotes and no spaces:
 ```
    SNOWFLAKE_USER=your_username